 Search

-cafe | a poem
+cafe | A Poem

 Inspired by a Robert Frost poem discussed in class (the title now lost to memory), this piece explores the quiet weight of inertia, the ache of stillness, and the pull toward motion and connection.
 With threads of introspection, Hawaiian language, and poetic uncertainty, the speaker reckons with what it means to remain unseen—and what it might take to move.
 The meaning is yours to interpret.

-Oct 12 min read
+Oct 1, 20252 min read

 (Re-)Introducing Matryoshka Poetry